Skip to content

 Important Notes

-• If the input is already a plain string, the output will be a JSON string containing that string (wrapped in quotes), not parsed JSON.
+• Strings are quoted: If the input is already a string, the output will be a JSON string (quoted and escaped).
+This is correct JSON behavior.

-• Unicode characters are preserved (not ASCII-escaped) in the output string.
+• Unicode preserved: Non-ASCII characters are preserved (not escaped) in the output.

 Troubleshooting